Oakleigh railway station: 20th century

 In March 1922, electrification was extended from Caulfield to Oakleigh, and this was extended to Dandenong during December of that same year.
 Around the same time, the Hanover Street bridge was built across the Dandenong end of the goods yard, with alterations to the passenger sidings and the run-around loop south of the station was abolished.

 Three-position signalling was extended from Carnegie to the city end of Oakleigh (exclusive) in December 1940.
 Extension of the signalling to Huntingdale and Clayton, in lieu of Winters Double Line Block safeworking, did not occur until 1970, in conjunction with the North Road (Huntingdale) grade separation project.

-In 1968, the Warrigal Road level crossing was closed and, in conjunction with the demolition of shops, a new road overpass was provided.
+In 1968, the Warrigal Road level crossing was closed, and, in conjunction with the demolition of shops, a new road overpass was provided.
 The original Warrigal Road surface was partially retained as a slip lane to serve a handful of shops along the western boundary.
 The road bridge piers were spaced to allow extension of the track from the southernmost platform in the citybound direction.

-In 1975, the track layout was drastically simplified and both signal boxes were abolished and demolished, being replaced with a new, experimental route-setting power interlocking system, located in the middle of the southern station building.
+In 1975, the track layout was drastically simplified, and both signal boxes were abolished and demolished, being replaced with a new, experimental route-setting power interlocking system located in the middle of the southern station building.

 The new signal panel included a "switch out" feature, allowing the station's signalling to operate automatically during periods of reduced traffic.
-To facilitate this, the island platform was used for most trains, with high-speed (64 kph,40mph) turnouts provided either end to avoid trains slowing down significantly for the diverging movements.
-In busier periods, the signal panel was switched in by station staff, to permit access to or from the goods yard, terminating moves from the city, or overtaking moves in either direction.
+To facilitate this, the island platform was used for most trains, with high-speed (65 km/h, 40 mph) turnouts provided at either end to avoid trains slowing down significantly for the diverging movements.
+Station staff operated the signal panel during busier times to allow access to or from the goods yard, terminating trains, or overtaking moves in either direction.